neelriyer/neelriyer.github.io/_posts/2020-08-30-Cyclegan-Simpsonify.md

 ### Train Test Split

-Next we'll need to split the data into training and testing. `testB` will contain real faces that we want to covnert into Simpsons characters. `testA` will contain simpsons characters that we want to convert into real people.
+Next we'll need to split the data into training and testing. `testB` will contain real faces that we want to convert into Simpsons characters. `testA` will contain simpsons characters that we want to convert into real people.